 Fans of The Simpsons, The Walking Dead, Transformers, and Jurassic Park will also find rides and attractions to enjoy.
 Book your ticket online to save on admission.

 You owe it to the inner kid in you to spend some time here!

 There you have it, my recommendations for the top ten things to do in Los Angeles for first-time visitors.

-As you may have noticed, most of them are completely free, which makes Los Angeles a great destination for travelers on a budget.
+As you may have noticed, most of them are entirely free, which makes Los Angeles an excellent destination for travelers on a budget.

 And don’t forget to subscribe to their YouTube Channel for more city profiles with Beau Rials, The CheapOair Travel Guy.